- Packet loss is a naturally occurring phenomenon in networking and happens whenever one or more data packets never make it to their destination.

 But that’s also the bad news; sometimes you might not be able to just wait it out.

-In many areas, Comcast is the only high-speed Internet provider and preferred by many when signing up for an Internet subscription plan.
+In many areas, Comcast is the only high-speed Internet provider and is preferred by many when signing up for an Internet subscription plan.

 That’s why you might experience packet loss during peak hours, and why the situation slowly fixes itself after a while.